vekatze/rin/readme.md

       // configure how the request is performed
       Config of {
         host = "https://example.com",
-        // read the response body using a buffer with an initial size of 1024 bytes (doubling the size when necessary) initial-buffer-size = 1024,
+        // read the response body using a buffer with an initial size of 1024 bytes
+        // (increasing the size when necessary)
+        initial-buffer-size = 1024,
         options = {
           [